What is an Emergency Management Director?

 - SunGard Assurance

-What education or degrees do I need to become an Emergency Management Director?
+How do I Become an Emergency Management Director?

 Who Employs Emergency Management Directors?